katarzynatrzaska/PlaywrightDemo/README.md

 # Run from your project's root directory
 npx playwright test
 ```

+## Running all tests in browser
+In order to turn off headless mode - uncomment 'headles: true' in playwright.config.json.

 ## Running tests from VS code
-To watch automated scripts running in the browser, go to the VSCode sidebar, click on Testing icon and click on arrow icon next to 'tests'.
+Go to the VSCode sidebar, click on Testing icon and click on arrow icon next to 'tests'.